mboleary/JsGameEngine/docs/Network.md

 For data, there are a few options when it comes to GameObjects:
 - create / update: The data should be the serialized state of the GameObject
-- get / delete: The data is just the ID string
+- get / delete: The data is not used.
+ID should be set to what GameOBject will be deleted
 - chown: The Owner ID to transfer ownership to
 - message: Can be anything.
 The API doesn't care.